 All investment teams undergo a quality control on their ESG integration work annually.
 The Head of Sustainability Integration uses a quality control framework that is applied on randomly selected investment cases for fundamental strategies and the overarching approach for quantitative and multi-asset investments and our sub-advised assets.

-In addition, the sustainability risk framework is used to monitor the sustainability performance of the key investment strategies of these teams.
-Results are discussed with the CIO and with the SISC and areas for improvement are implemented via the performance KPIs for the investment teams.
+Results are discussed with the Chief Investment Officer and with the Sustainability and Impact Strategy Committee and areas for improvement are implemented via the key performance indicators for the investment teams.